sendbird/sendbird-javascript-samples/javascript/javascript-basic/README.md

 ## Run the sample
 1. Install packages

 > Require that you have Node v8.x+ installed.

+> `node-sass` package requires XCode developer tools (MacOS only) and Node.js version matching.
+If you have any trouble in the installation, see https://www.npmjs.com/package/node-sass.

 ```bash
 npm install